Defense Mechanisms of the Ego in Handwriting

 Unconcious mechanism employed by the ego to keep the disturbing or threatening thougths from becoming concious.
 Everything that is repressed is expressed through external symptoms.
 The repressed returns as fantasy, lapses, errors, exaggerations, relationship difficulties, breaks, etc.

-Handwriting Psycology.
+Handwriting Psychology.
 Repressed impulses are expressed by transferring the affection of a mental representation to another, related to the previous one by similarity bonds.

 (Belief in the opposite) It is a way of opposite behavior and compensatory of the original impulse, that I, it consists of transforming the bad feelings into good ones as expiation before parents or society.
 (Miserliness converted into generosity, dirtiness converted into order, extreme cleanliness, passivity that hides aggression).